.NET architectural components

 The .NET Standard is a set of APIs that are implemented by the Base Class Library of a .NET implementation.
 More formally, it's a specification of .NET APIs that make up a uniform set of contracts that you compile your code against.
 These contracts are implemented in each .NET implementation.
 This enables portability across different .NET implementations, effectively allowing your code to run everywhere.

-The .NET Standard is also a build target.
-You can currently target .NET Standard 1.0-2.0.
-If your code targets a version of the .NET Standard, it is guaranteed to run on any .NET runtime which implements that version.
+The .NET Standard is also a target framework.
+If your code targets a version of the .NET Standard, it can run on any .NET implementation which supports that version of the .NET Standard.

 To learn more about the .NET Standard and how to target it, see the .NET Standard topic.